OHS-Robotics/SpartobotsAcademy/README.md

 10. If this is your first time compiling and running a java project, it may take a bit for the java workspace to initialize.
 Just be patient and keep an eye on the status indicators on the bottom of the screen
 11. Also keep any eye out for any popups in the bottom right of VS Code that could let you know if you don't have some necessary extension or piece of software installed

-## Creating your own project to play around and write your own code
+# Creating your own projects
 If you want to start your own fresh project to be able to start from scratch yourself, that's great!
-Here's how you can do that
+Here's how you can do that, depending on whether you want a simple java project to run on your own machine, or a WPILib project you could deploy to a robo rio

+## Simple Java Project
 1. Open VS Code
 2. Press Ctrl+Shift+P to open the command pallette
 3. Start typing "java" and select "Java: Create Java Project..."